Listing Process for Endangered and Threatened Species

 Requests to Evaluate

-Requests to evaluate a species status can be submitted to FWC between January 1 and June 30 of each year.
+- Requests to evaluate a species status may be submitted to FWC between January 1 and June 30 of each year.

 - Requests are evaluated for completeness between July 1 and September 30 of each year.